jburgy/jburgy.github.io/docs/_posts/2023-01-15-what-to-about-fortran.md

 As a final note, I got everything working and felt pretty good about myself until I read about the [status of `numpy.distutils`](https://numpy.org/doc/stable/reference/distutils_status_migration.html).
 I consider simply ignoring it.
 After all, this is not a project I maintain or anything.
-But I realize how painful it would be to get back to it in several months once my github actions start failing miserably.
+But I realize how painful it would be to get back to it in several months once my GitHub actions start failing miserably.
 So I bit the bullet, crossed the [pons asinorum](https://en.wikipedia.org/wiki/Pons_asinorum), and learned [meson](https://mesonbuild.com/) because that's what [SciPy](https://scipy.org/) uses.
-To be frank, I take exception about the nasty line about `make` in the [f2py documentation](https://numpy.org/doc/stable/f2py/buildtools/index.html).
+To be frank, I take exception to the nasty line about `make` in the [f2py documentation](https://numpy.org/doc/stable/f2py/buildtools/index.html).
 Call me old-fashioned but I find it hard to place a high value on the investment it took me to pick up `meson`.

-## Update: 6/20/205
+## Update: 6/20/2025

-I finally crossed the [pons asinorum](https://en.wikipedia.org/wiki/Pons_asinorum) and embraced modern python packaging practices!
+I finally crossed the [pons asinorum](https://en.wikipedia.org/wiki/Pons_asinorum) and embraced modern Python packaging practices!
 In typical [DevOps](https://en.wikipedia.org/wiki/DevOps) fashion, this took a **lot** of trial and error!
 In the end, I made the following changes:

 ```toml